valory-xyz/open-autonomy/packages/valory/skills/counter_client/README.md

-# ABCI Counter client
+# Counter client

+## Description:

+This module contains an example of ABCI skill for an AEA.

+## Behaviours

+ - BaseBehaviour
+ - IncrementerBehaviour
+ - MonitorBehaviour

-## Description
+## Handlers

-A client for the ABCI counter application.
+ - HttpHandler